Give us a call now for an immediate match with a local pro.

 Look for an HVAC company that employs qualified technicians with the necessary licensure and training.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 Make sure you understand the details of any project before starting.
 When getting HVAC repairs, have your provider list which parts require replacement and why.
 Get confirmation that your technician will clean and test the system after the repair to verify that everything works.
 When replacing your HVAC, ask the contractor to provide details on the new model, features, brand, energy efficiency, and estimated installation time.
-Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Always get HVAC quotes in writing before work begins.
 A thorough quote covers costs for both labor and materials.
 Ensure that you understand all terms before signing the contract.

 Generally, your HVAC system should be inspected twice a year.
 After an inspection, your technician will tell you what services are required.
 You should also have your system inspected and serviced if you notice any new issues, like strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+If you have ductwork in your home, it should be serviced every few years.

-The best times to have an HVAC inspection are during the spring and fall.
+The best times of the year to have your HVAC system inspected are during the spring and fall.
 Technicians are less busy during these times, so it will be easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, the times of the year when it gets the most use.
+This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
 Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at a time.
-You could also consider getting a smart thermostat.
+You might also consider getting a smart thermostat.

 Generally, whole-system HVAC installation or replacement takes between one and three days.
 Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
 The exact amount of time will be based on things like the size of your home, how easily accessible different sections are, and whether your technician discovers any problems.